A first-digit anomaly in the 2009 Iranian presidential election: Discussion

-The rejection of the null hypothesis at $\psevenall \sim 0.00072$ is estimated using just 41 vote counts starting with the digit 7 for candidate K, in excess to an expected 20--21.2 vote counts starting with 7.
-Could this just be a copying error by employees under pressure in a stressful situation?
-Various sources of unintentional errors are possible.
-The present analysis only concerns the data as published by the MOI.

-This is unlikely to be a transliteration error: the different files appear to contain the same substantial content.
-The number of entries that start with 7 under candidate K in the Persian-Arabic numerals {\sc pdf} file is 41 \cite{MOI09c}.
+Could the excess of K7's just be a copying error by employees under pressure in a stressful situation?
+Various sources of unintentional (but artificial) errors are possible.
+The present analysis only concerns the data as published by the MOI, not a version of the data closer to the ``raw'' values provided by individual voting centres.
+However, this number remained stable from the first to third versions of the data.
+The number of entries that start with 7 under candidate K in the Arabic-Indic numerals {\sc pdf} file is 41 \citep{MOI09c}, in agreement with that of the first {\sc xls} file \citep{MOI09}.

-The fact that ``just a few dozen 7's'' may intuitively seem insignificant could itself be a reason for the anomaly.
-In the case of artificial modification of the data, ``just a few dozen 7's'' may have seemed sufficiently ``random'' not to be detectable.

-One possible method to test whether this is just an odd fluke would be to check the validity of the vote counts for candidate K in the voting areas where the official number of votes for K starts with the digit 7.